Financial Aid Guide for Graduate Students

 Scholarships

-Most scholarships are based on merit, not financial need.
-Some scholarships can be used to cover supplies and living expenses, while others must be applied to tuition.
+Most scholarshipsconsider merit, not financial need.
+You can use some scholarships to cover supplies and living expenses.
+Others must be applied to tuition.

 Grants

 Grants are typically need-based and normally do not need to be repaid.
-If, however, you withdraw from school or fail to meet the requirements of the grant, you may have to repay it.
-For example, if you got a TEACH Grant and failed to complete the service obligation, the grant would be converted into a loan that you would need to repay.
+However, if you withdraw from school or fail to meet the grant's requirements, you may have to repay it.
+For example, if you get a TEACH Grant and fail to complete the service obligation, the grant converts to a loan that you must repay.

 Grants can come from the state or federal government, your school, or an organization.
-Usually, there must be a gap between the cost of school and the amount the student is financially able to pay.
+Usually, there must be a gap between the cost of school and the amount you're financially able to pay.
 Students can find grants on sites such as Fastweb.

 Popular Grants for Graduate Students